 Make sure not to miss the cheese museum, having a chance to taste all sort of cheese variety, the clog workshop where you will have a tough job choosing between hundreds of types and colors of clogs, the bakery museum, and the fisherman’s cottage.

 Before planning a day in Zaanse Schans, the windmill village, you might want to check out the timetables for all the museums, cafes and restaurants, and you can do that by accessing this link.

-What stroke me the most?
+What stroke me the most about the windmills village?